Institutes Curriculum

 Art and Theology

-This class will investigate where art and faith intersect.
-Students will delve into Scripture to develop a rubric for what is good, true, and beautiful.
-This class will also expose students to disciplines of art in which they do not work and will include elements of an arts appreciation class.
-The focal point of this course will be the development and creation of a personal worldview of artistic expression.
+This course investigates where art and faith intersect.
+Students delve into the ethics and storytelling of Jesus, and develop a rubric for what is good, true and beautiful.
+This course also expose students to disciplines of art in which they do not work, and includes elements of an arts appreciation class.
+The focal point of this course is the development and creation of a “Personal Philosophy of Artistic Expression.”

 Art of the Story